ajenstory/about/README.md

 #### Other projects I'm playing with   &nbsp;🐶
 A menu building app that helps foodies and restaurateurs build sustainable menu plans with a low carbon footprint in mind A service finder app connecting dog owners with trusted dog walkers, feeders, companions, and daycare providers in their local area

+#### More about me  &nbsp;👩🏻‍🚀
+I recently graduated from Developers Institute, following a lifeling passion for technology.
+Before that I worked in social media and digital marketing.
+I'm a proud cat and dog lady, a creative, sometime thespian, and a virtual flâneuse.

 ### How to reach me 📯
 If you're interested in working together, mentoring me, buying me a coffee or chatting about projects and ideas, let's connect and make it happen! ✨